Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 At the Southbank Centre Winter Market| ©Pete Woodhead

 Almost a month before the arrival of Christmas, London is decked out with all kinds of lights, decorations and markets to awaken the Christmas spirit among Londoners and tourists.
-And boy, does it succeed!
+And what a success!

 The city looks beautiful in November.
 At the beginning of the month many of the Christmas decorations are lit (Regent Street, Covent Garden, Carnaby Street or Marylebone Village) and several Christmas markets are placed that give an endearing and special atmosphere to the landscape of the British capital.